 A slow gut can cause constipation and hard stools.
 You may experience it after a reliance on laxatives or due to a lack of fiber in your diet.
 It can also occur with certain health conditions.

 Lazy bowel syndrome, also called sluggish bowel and slow gut, is a condition with symptoms of constipation and painful bowel movements.

 Some people use “lazy bowel syndrome” particularly to describe the way your intestines behave after the frequent use of laxatives.
 When you have this condition, your colon is slow to move waste through your body’s digestive tract.

-Lazy bowel syndrome can be chronic, with symptoms that flare up regularly and then dissipate.
-But lifestyle changes and dietary modifications may reverse the symptoms.
+Lazy bowel syndrome can be chronic, with symptoms that are present fairly often if not always.
+But lifestyle changes and dietary modifications can help improve the symptoms.

 There are cases of lazy bowel syndrome that require the oversight and diagnosis of a doctor.
 Keep reading to find out more about lazy bowel and sluggish bowel movements, and when to see a doctor.

 Every time you eat, your nerves send a signal to your digestive tract to initiate a sequence of activities.